15 - 30 min. meal kits, oven- & grill-ready meal kits, prepared meals

 Nowhere to add in any allergies you might have

-You can also “upgrade” your protein, for example, sub your regular boneless, skinless chicken breasts for organic or antibiotic-free chicken.
+You can also upgrade your protein, such as replacing your regular boneless, skinless chicken breasts for organic or antibiotic-free chicken.

 Luckily, it seems like Home Chef often has some sort of deal going on for new customers.
 Also, if you’re a first responder, hospital worker, teacher, or in the military, you can get an additional discount.

-Back to the main Home Chef plan – each week, you have around 20 meals to choose from.
+Back to the main Home Chef plan – each week, you have 30+ meals to choose from.
 These meal options are automatically organized by “meal type,” which is basically how much effort the cooking process takes.
-Categories such as “culinary collection” are more involved, while “oven-ready,” requires very little effort.
+Categories such as “Culinary Collection” are more involved, while “Oven-Ready,” requires very little effort.
 You can also filter by cook time.

 In terms of extras, your only option is...meat.
 This might make sense if there were more vegetarian meals to choose from, but there really aren’t many.
 Anyways, you can add a whole bunch of extra meat to your order if you want.